fairmath/fherma-challenges/gelu-function/solution_with_ps_algorithm.md

 # GELU Approximation in FHE with the Paterson–Stockmeyer Algorithm

-*The article details the solution provided by the winner of the GELU Function challenge.*
+*The article provides a detailed description of the solution submitted by the third-place winners of the [GELU Function challenge](https://fherma.io/challenges/683eaf48eed44a699f640a92).*

 **Authors:** Seunghun Paik (Hanyang University, South Korea), Nirajan Koirala (University of Notre Dame, USA)